 Not all onions cultivars are the same

-The strength of an onions is derived from the soil it’s planted in (sulfur content) and the actual cultivar that is planted.
+The strength of onions is derived from the soil it’s planted in (sulfur content) and the actual cultivar that is planted.
 So for example white and yellow onions are the strongest and most pungent of the bunch.

 They’re also the most common out there, and are also known as storage onions.
 These are the ones that have been allowed to fully mature underground and are stored for several weeks without breaking down.

 Red onions by comparison are less pungent smelling but may be sharper and spicier.
-They’re better raw, though you can certainly cook them without problem.
+They’re better raw, though you can certainly cook them without a problem.

 Why do some onions make us cry and some don’t ?